DataMedSci/yagit/docs/source/data_representation.rst

    The black filled squares represent the first voxel of an image.

-The i'th column, j'th row and k'th frame map to the coordinates xyz for the respective planes as follows:
+The ith column, jth row, kth frame map to the coordinates xyz for the respective planes as follows:

 .. rst-class:: list list-math-right